 Vodafone offers two types of prepaid plans, each featuring three recharge options.

-- Combo Plus plans feature recharges from $30, and include unlimited standard national calls and SMS (plus international on selected plans).
+- Prepaid Plus plans feature recharges from $30, and include unlimited standard national calls and SMS (plus international on selected plans), as well as a full-speed data allowance and ‘infinite’ data, which is unlimited data use capped at speeds of 1.5Mbps.

 - Prepaid Pay and Go Starter Packs feature recharges from $30, with long expiries and cheap pay-as-you-go (PAYG) rates for calls, text and data.